vaibhavshah08/college-dunia-clone/frontend/README.md

-# College Dunia Frontend
+# CampusConnect Frontend

-A React frontend application for the College Dunia platform, built with Material-UI and TypeScript.
+A React frontend application for the CampusConnect platform, built with Material-UI and TypeScript.

 ## Features